 • Difference between reactance and impedance.

-• Transformers and their properties and functionality.
+• Transformers, their properties and working.

-Case Study (4M) 1 4 marks LCR Resonance or electromagnetic wave propagation.
+Case Study (4M) 1 4 marks LCR resonance or electromagnetic wave propagation.

 Long Answer (5M) 1 5 marks

-• Full-wave rectifier circuit and waveforms
+• Full-wave rectifier circuit and waveforms.

-• Conductivity and drift velocity derivations (often paired with AC resistance topics)
+• Conductivity and drift velocity derivations.

-Total 6–7 questions 7–9 marks Covers approximately 10–13% of the total theory paper.
+Total 6–7 questions 7–9 marks About 10–13% of the theory paper.

 Source: